 Use an Ada implementation that supports the Numerics Annex of ISO/IEC 8652 and employ the "strict mode" of that Annex in cases where additional accuracy requirements shall be met by floating-point arithmetic and the operations of predefined numerics packages, as defined and guaranteed by the Annex.

-Avoid direct manipulation of bit fields of floating-point values, since such operations are generally target-specific and error-prone.
+Forbid direct manipulation of bit fields of floating-point values, since such operations are generally target-specific and error-prone.
 Instead, make use of Ada's predefined floating-point attributes (such as 'Exponent).

 In cases where absolute precision is needed, consider replacement of floating-point types and operations with fixed-point types and operations.